 Deodorant: Some consumers prefer to use deodorant only, as deodorants do not block pores.
 Rather, they allow the body to function normally, producing sweat.
 Deodorants only mask odor; the sweat still flows.

 Antiperspirants are available in spray-on, roll-on, glide, pad, powder, and cream applications.
 They can be scented or unscented.
 Product size varies depending on the method of application.
 Glides and roll-on antiperspirants are often available in two-ounce and four-ounce sizes.
-Consumers can also purchase spray antiperspirants in travel sizes (two-ounce plastic spray bottles) and economy sizes (eight-ounce to ten-ounce aerosol or manual pump canisters).
+Consumers can also get spray antiperspirants in travel sizes (two-ounce plastic spray bottles) and economy sizes (eight-ounce to ten-ounce aerosol or manual pump canisters).

 The majority of antiperspirants offer 24-hour protection.
 Some brands boast that they keep the wearer dry and fresh for 36 to 48 hours.